nv-morpheus/Morpheus/README.md

 The large model and data files in this repo are stored using [Git Large File Storage (LFS)](https://git-lfs.github.com/).
 These files will be required for running the training/validation scripts and example pipelines for the Morpheus pre-trained models.

 If `Git LFS` is not installed before cloning the repository, the large files will not be pulled.
-If this is the case, follow the instructions for installing `Git LFS` from [here](https://git-lfs.github.com/), and then run the following command.
+If this is the case, follow the instructions for installing `Git LFS` from [here](https://git-lfs.github.com/), and then run the following command:
 ```bash
 git lfs install
 ```